Doha: Arts

 The Museum of Islamic Art or MIA in Doha, opened in 2008, is regarded as one of the best museums in the region.
 This, and several other Qatari museums located in the city, like the Arab Museum of Modern Art, falls under the Qatar Museums Authority (QMA) which is led by Sheikha Al-Mayassa bint Hamad bin Khalifa Al-Thani, the sister of the emir of Qatar.

 The National Museum of Qatar, which was constructed in place of the original Qatar National Museum, opened to the public on 28 March 2019.

 Cinema

 The Doha Film Institute (DFI) is an organisation established in 2010 to oversee film initiatives and create a sustainable film industry in Qatar.
 DFI was founded by H.E.
 Sheikha Al Mayassa bint Hamad bin Khalifa Al-Thani.

 The Doha Tribeca Film Festival (DTFF), partnered with the American-based Tribeca Film Festival, was held annually in Doha from 2009 to 2012.
 It emanated from a collaboration between the Doha Film Institute and Tribeca Enterprises.
 Celebrities such as Robert De Niro, Salma Hayek, Adel Emam, Mira Nair, and Kevin Spacey attended the festivals.
-The festivals and premieres took place in the Katara Cultural Village every year as well as The Museum of Islamic Art, Doha in 2012.
+The festivals and premieres took place in the Katara Cultural Village annually, as well as the Museum of Islamic Art in 2012.
 The DTFF premiered up to 87 films from all around the world.

 The major cinema operators in Doha are Vox, NOVO and Flik.